Vehnem/kg-tools/README.md

 To store/use testdata use the [kg-testdata](https://github.com/Vehnem/kg-testdata) repository.

+If the tool requires additional packages in GitLab CI, create a .packages file in its folder listing the packages to be installed via apk add.

 If you want to update the .gitlab-ci.yml configuration accordingly, run the script:
 ```bash
 bash _scripts/gen_ci.sh